Leo-Simpson/c-lasso/paper/paper.md

 Here, $X \in R^{n\times d}$ is a given design matrix and the vector $y \in R^{n}$ is a continuous or binary response vector.
 The matrix $C$ is a general constraint matrix.
 The vector $\beta \in R^{d}$ contains the unknown coefficients and $\sigma$ an unknown scale.
-Prominent use cases are (sparse) log-contrast regression with compositional data $X$, leading to the constraint $\sum_{i=1}^d \beta_i = 0$ (i.e., $C = 1_d^T$) [@Aitchison:1984] and Generalized Lasso-type problems (see, e.g, [James et al.](http://faculty.marshall.usc.edu/gareth-james/Research/PAC.pdf), Example 3).
+Prominent use cases are (sparse) log-contrast regression with compositional data $X$, leading to the constraint $\sum_{i=1}^d \beta_i = 0$ (i.e., $C = 1_d^T$) [@Aitchison:1984] and Generalized Lasso-type problems (see, e.g, [@James:2019], Example 3).
 The `c-lasso` package provides several estimators for inferring unknown coefficients and scale (i.e., perspective M-estimators [@Combettes:2020a]) of the form:

 $$
     \arg \min_{\beta \in \mathbb{R}^d, \sigma \in \mathbb{R_0)}} \left( f \left( \frac{X\beta - y}{\sigma} \right) + n \right) \sigma + \lambda \left\lVert \beta\right\rVert_1 \qquad s.t. \qquad  C\beta = 0